– World Governance Approaches to Suffering

 A “guide to compassionate governance and systemic change” is in preparation, as told in Compassionate Governance:

-The OPIS team is currently (as of late 2023) working on an ambitious project to research, write and widely disseminate a guide to compassionate governance and systemic change.
-The guide will tap into the findings from a range of disciplines and extract some of the key principles and ideas needed to shift towards a more cooperative, needs-based global decision-making system that values the wellbeing of all sentient beings.
-It will contain some core ethical principles and a vision for the future, propose rough blueprints for how we can better organise ourselves globally and a possible pathway to get there, and make a series of concrete policy prescriptions that would be an essential part of a compassionate governance system.
+The OPIS team is currently working on a project to research and write a Guide to Compassionate Governance, which we plan to publish and widely circulate in early 2025.
+The guide will tap into the findings from a range of disciplines and extract some of the key principles and ideas needed to shift towards a more cooperative, needs-based global system that values the wellbeing of all sentient beings.
+It will contain some core ethical principles and a vision for the future, propose concrete, evidence-based approaches to better organising ourselves globally, and make a range of policy prescriptions aligned with compassionate governance and designed to address specific sources of suffering.

 Work is being done about measurement.
 See Suffering Metrics & Quantification: